soverenio/docs/docs/source/dashboards/dashboards.rst

 Dashboards
 ==========

-Soveren provides dashboards that give you insights based PII-related metrics and analytics.
+Soveren provides dashboards that give you insights on:

 * Detected PII types
 * System APIs involved in PII exchange